 Corporates as published by Moody's Investors Service, Inc., or any successor

-"Owner" of a policy or contract and "policy owner" and "contract owner" mean the person who is identified as the legal owner under the terms of the policy or contract or who is otherwise vested with legal title to the policy or contract through a valid assignment completed in accordance with the terms of the policy or contract and properly recorded as the owner on the books of the insurer.
-The terms owner, contract owner, and policy owner do not include persons with a mere beneficial interest in a policy or contract.
+"Owner" of a policy or contract and "policyholder", "policy owner", and "contract owner" mean the person who is identified as the legal owner under the terms of the policy or contract or who is otherwise vested with legal title to the policy or contract through a valid assignment completed in accordance with the terms of the policy or contract and properly recorded as the owner on the books of the member insurer.
+The terms owner, contract owner, policyholder, and policy owner do not include persons with a mere beneficial interest in a policy or contract.

 "Person" means an individual, corporation, limited liability company, partnership, association, governmental body or entity, or voluntary organization.

 (1) the employer in the case of a benefit plan

 (2) the employee organization in the case of a

 benefit plan established or maintained by an employee organization; or